thelunchbox/ggj-2020/README.md

 ## Running the game

-Start the server by running
+Start the server by running the following command from the root directory.
-`python3 ./server/main.py` or try `python ./server/main.py` if you're a windows scrub from the root directory.
+osx: `python3 ./rbt/server/server.py`
+windows: `python ./rbt/server/server.py`

-Then start the client by running
+Then start the client by running the following command from the root directory.
-`python3 ./client/main.py` or try `python ./client/main.py` if you're a windows scrub from the root directory.
+osx: `python3 ./main.py`
+windows: `python ./main.py`

 To quit the client, type `q`.